How to create villains that make your story memorable.

 So, yes give your villain issues, but find one or two things that makes them more than pure evil.
 Give them a sweet spot.
 Otherwise, they may fall a little flat.

-4) Justified – Most times, do not believe they are evil doers.
+4) Justified – Some villains do not believe they are evil doers.
 It’s true!
-Villains think they are heros doing the right thing in their version of the story.
+Villains often think they are heros doing the right thing in their version of the story.

 How is this poosible?